 - Whisk the cake flour, baking powder, baking soda, and salt together.
 Set aside.

-- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy - about 1 minute.
+- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy, about 1 minute.
 Add the sugar and beat on high speed for 2 minutes until creamed together.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
-Add the egg whites, vanilla extract, and vanilla bean.
-Beat on medium-high speed until combined, then beat in the sour cream.
-Scrape down the sides and up the bottom of the bowl as needed.
+Add the egg whites, vanilla extract, and vanilla bean and beat on medium-high speed until smooth and combined, at least 2 minutes.
+Scrape down the sides and up the bottom of the bowl as needed and then beat in the sour cream.
 With the mixer on low speed, add the dry ingredients until just incorporated.
 With the mixer still running on low, slowly pour in the milk until combined.
-Do not overmix.
+Do not over-mix.
 You may need to whisk it all by hand to make sure there are no lumps at the bottom of the bowl.
 The batter will be slightly thick.

 - Pour/spoon the batter into the liners—fill only 2/3 full to avoid spilling over the sides.
 Bake for 19–22 minutes, or until a toothpick inserted in the center comes out clean.
-For around 30 mini cupcakes, bake for about 11–13 minutes, same oven temperature.
+For around 30–36 mini cupcakes, bake for about 11–13 minutes, same oven temperature.
 Allow the cupcakes to cool completely before frosting.

-- For best flavor, pure vanilla extract is strongly recommended.
+- Vanilla: For best flavor, pure vanilla extract is strongly recommended.
 If using imitation, increase to 1 Tablespoon (3 teaspoons).
 If you can’t get your hands on vanilla bean, simply leave it out or replace with an extra 1/2 teaspoon of pure vanilla extract.
 If you want to use vanilla bean paste instead of vanilla extract and vanilla bean, use 2 teaspoons vanilla bean paste.

-- Whole milk and sour cream are strongly recommended for the best taste and texture.
+- Whole Milk & Sour Cream: Whole milk and sour cream are strongly recommended for the best taste and texture.
 A full fat plain yogurt would work instead, though the cupcakes may not be as light.
 Same goes with a lower fat milk.
 Nondairy milk works in a pinch.
 You can replace both the whole milk and sour cream with buttermilk (1 cup; 240ml) if needed.